Planning a Calgary to Jasper road trip? Here are 15 FANTASTIC things to do on your drive! Including a map to help you plan that trip.

 2. Stop in Cochrane for ice cream

-Cochrane is KNOWN for its epic ice cream spot: MacKay’s Ice Cream (220 1 St W, Cochrane).
-It’s right on main street, which is also cute for walking and browsing if you want to stretch your legs already.
+Cochrane is famous for its epic ice cream spot: MacKay’s Ice Cream (220 1 St W, Cochrane).
+It’s right on main street, which is also great for walking and browsing.
 The only place to sit is outside on the benches, so walking and browsing is actually a great idea.

-MacKay’s Ice Cream is locally made, has been perfecting its deliciousness since 1948, and offers more than 40 flavors, plus sorbet.
+MacKay’s Ice Cream is locally made and has been perfecting its deliciousness since 1948.
+Choose from more than 40 flavors, plus sorbet.
 My favorite is still White Chocolate Raspberry Truffle, but I’d also confidently recommend Rocky Mountain Coffee and Coconut Delight.
 YUM.
+The perfect Calgary to Jasper road trip treat!

 3. Stretch your legs at the Banff Springs Hotel

 It’ll take you just over an hour to reach Banff from Cochrane.
-If you’re ready to stretch your legs, my favorite place to do this is at the luxurious Fairmont Banff Springs Hotel.
+My favorite place to wander in Banff is the luxurious Fairmont Banff Springs Hotel.

 Banff Springs Hotel was built in 1888 and is styled after a Scottish Baronial castle.
 Surrounded by thick woods and greeted by friendly doorsmen, you’ll be whisked away into a whole other world of elegance and romance.
 (Yes, I think it’s perfectly okay to romance yourself a little!)
-Stroll around the beautiful hotel and gardens, check out its 14 shops and enjoy lunch or a treat at one of its 11 restaurants before heading back out.
+Stroll around the beautiful hotel and gardens, check out its 14 shops and enjoy lunch or a treat at one of its 11 restaurants before heading back out on your Calgary to Jasper drive.

 4. Get back onto Bow Valley Parkway